AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

 >
 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#generative-guardrails).

-In the following example, we will leverage the AI assistant for Content Accelerator to craft compelling messaging to create a more engaging customer experience.
+In the following example, we will leverage the AI assistant to craft compelling messaging to create a more engaging customer experience.

 1. After creating and configuring your Push notification delivery, click **[!UICONTROL Edit content]**.

     For more information on how to configure your push delivery, refer to [this page](../push/create-push.md).

-1. Fill in the **[!UICONTROL Basic details]** for your delivery.
-Once done, click **[!UICONTROL Edit content]**.

-1. Personalize your push notification as needed.
-[Learn more](../push/content-push.md)

 1. Access the **[!UICONTROL Show AI Assistant]** menu.